Weed Control in My Yard

 Nutsedge is difficult to control because of its extensive root system.
 It’s also tolerant of many herbicides.
 The best way to control nutsedge is to prevent it from spreading by removing the rhizomes.

-Field bindweed is a climbing or trailing vine that can reach up to 6 feet in length.
+Field bindweed is a viney weed that can climb up to 6 feet in length.
 It has small, white flowers that bloom in the summer.
 Field bindweed is often found in gardens, fields, and waste areas.

 Field bindweed reproduces by seed and by spreading its roots.
 The plant can also spread by fragments of the root system.